 How to do:

-• Stand with feet shoulder-width apart, hinge forward at the hips until torso is nearly parallel to floor while keeping back flat.
+- Stand with feet shoulder-width apart, hinge forward at the hips until the torso is nearly parallel to the floor while keeping the back flat.

-• Hold one dumbbell in each hand, arms bent at 90 degrees so weights are close to chest with palms facing in.
+- Hold one dumbbell in each hand, arms bent at 90 degrees so weights are close to the chest with palms facing in.

-• Engage your core, keeping upper arms stationary and tucked close to your body.
+- Engage your core, keeping your upper arms stationary and tucked close to your body.

-• Squeeze your tricep firmly at the extended position, pause briefly.
+- Squeeze your tricep firmly at the extended position, and pause briefly.

 Precautions: